significa/significa.co/README.md

 ## Deployment and release

-The staging branch is bounded to the `main` branch, create a PR against it for a new feature.
+The staging environment is bounded to the `main` branch, each new addition to this branch, creates a new deployment to staging.

-To deploy a new production version, create a semver release in GitHub (prefixed with `v`, for example: `vX.X.X`).
+To deploy a new version to production, create a _semver_ compliant release in GitHub (prefixed with `v`, for example: `vX.X.X`), it will be deployed automatically to production

 To create hotfixes: